• 116 Goodwin Road

 #2: We believe any pet in our care deserves to have been seen by a veterinarian for an annual exam, just in case any health issue arises.
 We want to be familiar with each and every fur baby we see, regardless of what we’re seeing them for.

-Grooming dogs must be up to date on canine core vaccines: rabies, distemper/parvo, and Bordetella.
-Grooming cats need to be current on feline core vaccines: rabies and FVRCP.
+Grooming dogs must be up to date on canine core vaccinations: rabies, distemper/parvo, and Bordetella.
+Grooming cats need to be current on feline core vaccinations: rabies and FVRCP.

 We want pets to have fun, safe spa days!
 Our grooming policies help protect pets.